 Check out this video to get a hold of IELTS Band 9 Vocabulary-

-Practising sample papers and taking regular mock tests in attaining a better IELTS score.
+Practicing sample papers and taking regular mock tests in attaining a better IELTS score.
 It also helps in mastering difficult topics.
-Based on IELTS paper, we have curated an IELTS vocabulary exercise for you:
+Based on the IELTS paper, we have curated an IELTS vocabulary exercise for you:

 - Before handing out a _____ , the circumstances of the crime should be taken under consideration. (suspect/sentence/crime/decision)